qodroi/qodroi.github.io/_posts/2023-07-27-understanding-ip-a-output.md

 Each network interface is represented by the `net_device` structure defined in `include/linux/netdevice.h`, and contains all the necessary information required in order to understand, manipulate, and isolate network interfaces from each other.
 The `net_device` struct is huge, so we'll only cover what's needed to understand `ip a`.

-Firstly, the actual name of the interface, is sometimes defined by the **Predictable Network Interface naming** mechanism (you can control the behaviour via systemd; not discussed in here).
+Firstly, the actual name of the interface, is sometimes defined by the **Predictable Network Interface naming** mechanism (you can control the behaviour via systemd; not discussed here).
 In my case, my network interface name is `enp5s0` and the crafting goes like this:

-- Since my network interface is of type Ethernet (See available types in ` /include/uapi/linux/if_arp.h`, the first two chars are `en`.
+- Since my network interface is of type Ethernet (See available types in `/include/uapi/linux/if_arp.h`), the first two chars are `en`.

 - Next is the pci bus number; My Ethernet PCI controller device is at bus number `05` (can be seen via `lspci`).
 Hence, the next two chars are `p5`.